mkanoor/rbac_api_client/docs/GroupApi.md

 api_instance = RBACApiClient::GroupApi.new
 opts = {
-  page_size: 10, # Integer | Parameter for selecting the amount of data in a page.
+  limit: 10, # Integer | Parameter for selecting the amount of data returned.
-  page: 1, # Integer | Parameter for selecting the page of data.
+  offset: 0, # Integer | Parameter for selecting the offset of data.
   username: 'username_example' # String | A username for a principal to filter for groups }